 Under OJK Rule No. 9/2018, a transfer of more than 50% of the shares of a public company or acquisition of direct or indirect control of the management or policy of a public company will be deemed an acquisition of a public company and thus trigger a mandatory tender offer by the new controlling shareholder.
 The new controlling shareholder will have to conduct a tender offer for all the other shares in the public company, except for: (i) shares owned by shareholders which conduct the acquisition in conjunction with the new controlling shareholders, (ii) shares owned by other parties which received an offer on the same terms and conditions with the new controlling shareholder, (iii) shares owned by other parties which are conducting a tender offer at the same time on the same public company's shares, (iv) shares owned by the principal shareholders, and (v) shares owned by the other controlling shareholders in the public company.
-If the mandatory tender offer results in the new controlling shareholder must transfer a certain amount of the shares to the public so that 20% of the total paid-up shares in the public company is owned by the public.
-If the acquisition results in the new controlling shareholder will have to transfer the shares to the public equal to the percentage of shares obtained in the mandatory tender offer within two years after the completion of the mandatory tender offer.
+If the mandatory tender offer results in the new controlling shareholder holding more than 80% of the total paid-up capital in the public so that 20% of the total paid-up shares in the public company is owned by the public.
+If the acquisition results in the new controlling shareholder obtaining more than 80% of the total paid-up capital in the public company, the new controlling shareholder will have to transfer the shares to the public equal to the percentage of shares obtained in the mandatory tender offer within two years after the completion of the mandatory tender offer.